Corn and Quinoa Salad With a Cilantro Jalapeño Lime Dressing

 Directions

-1. Rinse quinoa with cold water
+- Cook Quinoa: Rinse quinoa with cold water then drain.

-3. Add water and bring to boil, then reduce heat to low and simmer quinoa for 12-15 minutes.
+- Toast quinoa in a medium sauce pan set on medium heat for a minute or two with 1 tsp of olive oil stirring the whole time.
+Add water and bring to boil, then reduce heat to low and simmer quinoa for 12-15 minutes.
 Set aside to come to room temperature before making salad (can be made and stored in the fridge the day before)

-• Place the corn on the grill and grill on each side until they are slightly charred all around.
+- Place the corn on the grill and grill on each side until they are slightly charred all around.
 Approx 8-10 minutes.
-Remove from grill and allow to cool enough to handle
+Remove from grill and allow to cool enough to handle.

-• While the corn cools make your dressing (can also be made a day ahead and stored in an airtight container in the fridge).
+- Make Dressing: While the corn cools make your dressing (can also be made a day ahead and stored in an airtight container in the fridge).
 Place all the ingredients except oil into a blender or food processor.
 Process until smooth and then slowly drizzle in the oil and continue to process until you reach the consistency you want.
 Add a tbsp or more of water to thin dressing out if needed.
-Transfer to jar and and season and with salt and pepper to taste.
+Transfer to jar and season and with salt and pepper to taste.

-• Now place the quinoa and all the veggies in the large bowl with the corn (except the avocado)
+- Assemble Salad: Now place the quinoa and all the veggies in the large bowl with the corn (except the avocado)

-• Pour dressing over veggies and quinoa and toss to combine.
+- Pour dressing over veggies and quinoa and toss to combine.
 Now add avocado and toss gently so they don’t mash together.
 Taste for seasoning and add salt and pepper as needed